 7 Tips to Conquer Disney World 4th of July Crowds

-I know this goes against all my Disney tip advice, but if you’re trying to conquer the parks for the Fourth of July, then I have 7 tips to help you survive.
+I know this goes against all my Disney tip advice, but if you’re trying to conquer the parks for the Fourth of July, then I have 7 tips to help you survive the crowds.

-1 – Map Out Day Before You Get to Disney
+1. Map Out Day Before You Get to Disney World on the 4th of July

 Also, plan a route of attack and know what rides and attractions you want to experience.
-You can get your Disney World Itinerary for adults below!
+You can get your Disney World Itinerary for adults above!

 Does Disney do anything for 4th of July?